sunimp/TONKit/README.md

 # TonKit.Swift

 `TonKit.Swift` is a native(Swift) toolkit for TON network. it's based on TonKeeper libraries.
-It's implemented and used by [Unstoppable Wallet](https://github.com/horizontalsystems/unstoppable-wallet-ios), a multi-currency crypto wallet.

 ## Core Features